zackpyle/etch-docs/docs/docs/elements/basic-elements/link.md

 1. Buttons are used far less frequently than links.
 2. The word "button" creates tremendous confusion between visual and semantic use.

-It's better to provide a Link element knowing that users who understand the semantic distinction between buttons and links can easily make a button themselves out of any of the existing elements or simply by writing it in the HTML.
+It's better to provide a Link element knowing that users who understand the semantic distinction between buttons and links can easily make a button themselves out of any of the existing elements or simply by writing it in the HTML in the few scenarios where a button is required.